ndrakos/blog/_posts/2022-10-27-MIRISim_Scene_Part_II.md

 I can generate a stamp of each galaxy using <code>make_model_sources_image</code> from <code>photutils</code> and inputting a Sersic model (<code>models.Sersic2D()</code> from <code>astropy</code>).

-I also need to specify a stmp size.
+I also need to specify a stamp size.
 I did a stampsize of:

 ```
 stamp_size = int(np.ceil(radius[i]*5)*oversample) #pixels